uktrade/github-standards/README.md

 ## Optional hooks

 There are a large number of pre-commit hooks that can be used to help with code quality and catching linting failures early.
 This page contains a list of some featured hooks https://pre-commit.com/hooks.html

+# Trufflehog

+We use a pinned version of trufflehog inside our security scanner.
+When building the security scanner docker image locally, the version must be passed as a build arg using `--build-arg TRUFFLEHOG_VERSION=3.90.8` as an example.
+The Makefile file contains a hardcoded trufflehog version, this is only present for building locally it is not used for any released code

+## Detectors

+We only use a pre-approved list of trufflehog detectors.
+Each allowed detector must extend the abstract class `AllowedTrufflehogVendor` and implement 2 methods:

+- `code`: This code has to match the value trufflehog has assigned to this vendor, you can find the list at https://github.com/trufflesecurity/trufflehog/blob/main/proto/detectors.proto
+- `endpoints`: This is a list of the endpoints this vendor is allowed to call to verify a token is valid.
+To find a list of endpoints used by this vendor, you need to inspect the trufflehog source code.
+Starting at https://github.com/trufflesecurity/trufflehog/tree/main/pkg/detectors, find the name of the vendor you are adding.
+Inside the folder matching that name, you will find a `VENDOR_NAME.go` file that will contain an endpoint url at the top of the file that is used for verification.
+When adding this to the new vendor class, you need to remove any scheme or port and just paste the domain.
+E.g For Datadog the `datadogtoken.go` file has the endpoint `https://api.datadoghq.com`, but we add it as `api.datadoghq.com`

+## Excluding false positives

+If trufflehog has detected a potential secret in your code during a scan that you know is a false positive, you can exclude this from future trufflehog scans.
+Trufflehog only allows exclusions of an entire file, you cannot exclude individual secrets.
+To exclude a file from trufflehog:

+- If this file doesn't aready exist, create a file at the root of the repository called `trufflehog-excludes.txt`
+- This file contains list of regexes to exclude from trufflehog, separated by a newline.
+Add the filename in your repository you want to exclude as a new entry in this file

+## Upgrading

+When an upgrade to trufflehog is required

+1. Open the [repository variables](https://github.com/uktrade/github-standards/settings/variables/actions) page in github
+1. Edit the TRUFFLEHOG_VERSION variable and set it to the new desired version.
+This version must have a corresponding image tag on the [trufflehog dockerhub page](https://hub.docker.com/r/trufflesecurity/trufflehog/tags)
+1. Create a new github release following the [release instructions](#releasing)

 # FAQ